 Wabano is already known for its leadership in holistic healthcare.
 Wabano’s award-winning model is put into practice every day, serving over 10,000 Aboriginal people each year.
-However, the Aboriginal population is growing exponentially (at five times the rate of the general population) and Wabano is growing to meet client demand.
-On May 9, 2013, Wabano Centre for Aboriginal Health celebrated the grand opening of our new building at 299 Montreal Rd in Ottawa.
+However, the Indigenous population is growing exponentially (at five times the rate of the general population) and Wabano is growing to meet client demand.
+On May 9, 2013, we celebrated the grand opening of our new building at 299 Montreal Rd in Ottawa.

 The Wabano capital project has created a major architectural landmark in the Nation’s capital.
 This magnificent structure, designed by renowned architect Douglas Cardinal, is a 25,000 square foot complex that is the heart, identity and expression of Aboriginal people.
 Our expanded facilities allow us to increase our programs and services including a maternal and child wellness centre, social enterprise programming, expanded mental health services and much more.